FAQ (Frequently Asked Questions)

 (ii) You add value to your home and increase its energy efficiency rating.

-(iv) ROI of 9-10% is three times as generous as bank and building society rates.
+(iv) ROI of 4.8% is more generous than bank and building society rates.

 (v) All earnings are tax-free and index-linked.